Chance the Rapper: Opposition to Donald Trump

-In 2020, Bennett will be honored by UNICEF at their annual gala in Chicago with the UNICEF Chicago Humanitarian Award.

-In 2020, Bennett endorsed Kanye West for president in West's 2020 presidential campaign.
-Bennett took to Twitter to praise West, stating he trusted in him more than he trusted Joe Biden.
-His Tweets were criticized heavily, but Bennett reiterated that he did not take them back.

 Personal life

-Bennett lives in his hometown Chicago.
-He once shared a house in North Hollywood with James Blake.
-Describing his time in North Hollywood, Bennett called it "ungodly".
+Bennett lives in Chicago, his hometown.
+He once shared a house in North Hollywood with James Blake, a British singer.
+Bennett said that the time he lived in North Hollywood was "ungodly".
 After graduating from high school, Bennett attended a community college for a week before dropping out.
 Bennett has taken numerous recreational drugs during his lifetime, including LSD and Xanax, but has since stepped away from them.

 Family

 His younger brother, Taylor Bennett, is also a rapper.
 Both brothers began rapping at the same time and have a similar style.
-Both the rappers also draw inspiration from fellow Chicago native Kanye West.
+Both of them draw inspiration from fellow Chicago native Kanye West.

-In July 2015, Bennett announced that he was expecting his first child with his girlfriend Kirsten Corley, whom he began to date in 2013.
-In September 2015, Corley gave birth to their daughter, Kensli.
-Kensli was kept out of social media until December 31, 2016, when Bennett posted a picture of her on Instagram.
-In May 2016, after they had stopped living together, Corley wanted the courts to declare Bennett as the father of their daughter, requiring him to pay child support.
+In July 2015, Chance Bennett announced that he was expecting his first child with his girlfriend Kirsten Corley, whom he began dating in 2013.
+In September 2015, Corley gave birth to their daughter.
+By May 2016, Bennett and Corley had broken up with Corley petitioning that Bennett be legally declared the father of their daughter, requiring him to pay child support.

 In February 2017, Bennett's child support case reopened in an attempt to work out child support terms and a parenting schedule as Bennett and Corley moved to separate residences.
 The Chicago Sun-Times published an article about a dispute between the two in March 2017.
 Bennett replied to the article saying "Y'all better do y'all jobs and stop worrying about how good my family is.
 Just a friendly reminder.
 Don't let anybody get between you and your family."
 On March 21, 2017, the dispute was settled out of court.
-Corley and Bennett reconciled, and on July 4, 2018, they became engaged after 5 years together.
-The two married on March 9, 2019, at the Pelican Hill Resort in Newport Beach, California with guests including Kim Kardashian and Kanye West.
+Corley and Bennett reconciled and on July 4, 2018, they got engaged after five years together.
+They married on March 9, 2019, at the Pelican Hill Resort in Newport Beach, California; guests included Kim Kardashian and Kanye West.
+In September 2019, Corley and Bennett announced that they had welcomed their second daughter.
+On April 3, 2024, the couple announced that they had separated after five years of marriage.
+On December 13, 2024, Corley filed for divorce.

-Bennett spends much of his free time with his daughter, and frequently takes her on outings.
-These have included a Chicago Bulls basketball game, meeting the Obamas and working out.

-In September 2019, Chance's wife Kirsten announced they had their second daughter named Marli.